 4.)
-Be careful not to to use an apartment as a comparable ("comp") for a single family home (or visa versa).
-Instead, I'd try to find another single family home in the same neighborhood as your income property.
+Be careful not to use an apartment as a comparable (“comp”) for a single-family home (or visa versa).
+Instead, I'd try to find another single-family home in the same neighborhood as your income property.

 5.)
-Maybe, there aren't any single family homes on the market to serve as comps.
-But, were there any in the past few months or year?
-Is there a way you could track those down by reviewing old newspapers or more importantly, your own notes on what homes have rented for?
+Maybe, there aren't any single-family homes on the market to serve as comps.
+But, were there any in the past few months or years?
+Is there a way you could track those down by reviewing old newspapers or more importantly, your notes on what homes have been rented for?